My Story.

 Being fitter and healthier than I ever imagined I could be.
 Understanding myself more than I ever have, I'm much closer to becoming my authentic, unmasked, self.

-I can no longer be the person that was so competitive about life, understanding it nearly put me in an early grave.
+I can no longer be the person that was unhealthily competitive about life, understanding it nearly put me in an early grave.

 The realisation that, attempting to control everything and subsequently losing control, had a profoundly negative effect on my life.
 It would no longer be viable for me to continue with this behaviour.